 Now that we understand what libraries are, we can start using a class library.

 Libraries are code that gives us functionality.
 Anyone can make a library.
-Lua also has build-in libraries which we call the Standard Library.
+Lua also has built-in libraries which we call the Standard Libraries.